DuiToken/DuiToken/contract/LP-log.md

 # DúiToken Liquidity Pool Log

 Currently the LP wallet transactions are being done manually until the automation is implemented.
-You can find the dev tx logs below.
+You can find the dev TX logs below.

 ## LP Log
 Manual LP transaction logs